tejajagadeep/fse-basics/interview/Client Interview Questions.md

    - Identify and address performance bottlenecks, such as slow queries, locking issues, or resource contention, through performance tuning and optimization techniques.

 By following these best practices for table creation and schema design, you can optimize database performance, improve query efficiency, and ensure scalability and reliability in your application.

+## Cloud config how the changes made in application properties reflected.
+Sub questions is there a way the changes get reflected without rerunning already running microservices

+## If String str1="abc" and str2="abc" how many objects will be created

+## CI work flow

+## If an user is coming up with a issue at an endpoint that is taking about 25 seconds to refresh how will you aproach it.